-We spoke to Dr Shefali Rajpopat, who is currently working with AVEENO® Baby to help launch their baby skincare range, and she gave us some advice on how to deal with cradle cap.
+We spoke to Dr Shefali Rajpopat, who worked with AVEENO® Baby to help launch their baby skincare range, and she gave us some advice on how to deal with cradle cap.

 ‘Cradle cap is commonly seen in babies within the first 6 weeks of life.
 It is not due to an allergy or poor hygiene and is not infectious.
 In newborn babies the sweat glands can be overactive and release an oily sebum that prevents skin cells from naturally detaching from the surface.
 The built up cells appear as greasy yellow scales across the scalp that sometimes extend onto the face.
 In most cases it is not itchy or uncomfortable.’

 ‘From six weeks old you can use a mild baby shampoo such as AVEENO® Baby Daily Care Baby Hair & Body Wash, followed by gentle brushing to help loosen the scales.
 For the majority of babies that is all that is needed.
 However if the scalp is red and itchy then your doctor may prescribe a medicated shampoo or a mild steroid cream.
 Cradle cap is a temporary condition that usually clears up between 6-12 months.’